a-scie/jump/docs/packaging.md

 There is probably a pre-built `scie-jump` binary for the platform you're targeting in our [releases](https://github.com/a-scie/jump/releases) that you can download.
-If not, you can clone this project on a machine of your target platform and run `cargo run --release -p package dist` and a `scie-jump` binary for that platform will be deposited in the `dist/` directory.
+If not, you can clone this project on a machine of your target platform and run `cargo run -p package` and a `scie-jump` binary for that platform will be deposited in the `dist/` directory.
 See the [contributing guide](../CONTRIBUTING.md) for more on the development environment setup if you're not already setup for Rust development.